ManuelTGomes/regular-expression-compendium/README.md

 ## How to use it?

-If you want to test the expresions you can always go to [regex101](https://regex101.com).
+If you want to test the expressions you can always go to [regex101](https://regex101.com).
 The website is amazing.

 If you use Visual Studio Code I recommend downloading the [Regexp Explain](https://marketplace.visualstudio.com/items?itemName=LouisWT.regexp-preview).
 The preview is amazing.